X-Rubick/Shayush04/README.md

 - I do C++, C, Lua, C#, ASM, SQL some VB, Javascript, PHP, HTML, CSS and more.

-- I've privated most of my big projects and left a few ones due to privacy and people that used my projects miscredited me.
+- I've privated most of my big projects and left a few ones due to privacy and ones that used my work and miscredited me.
 If you're still interested on my previous projects contact me.

 📫 How to reach me: